 For nursing homes specifically, issues can arise based on the fact that they aren't affiliated with a hospital and don’t have their own pharmacists.
 As such, it’s often the case that no one is reviewing medications or appropriateness of said medications based on labs.
-They’re simply filling orders, in most cases, without question and sending them back.
+In most cases they’re simply filling orders without question and sending them back.
 Pharmacy review in this setting is mostly absent.
 Additionally, without proper review, dosing is frequently inappropriate which raises safety concerns, especially with an older population.

 Along these lines, it’s often the case that a primary care doctor won’t do a complete medication history review, or if they do it’s not in the same capacity as a pharmacist might conduct.
 Patients might experience side effects because of medications, and getting rid of unnecessary medications due to a proper chart review could improve the health and well-being of patients or residents alike.